rweickelt/qst/doc/language.rst

 Qst makes use of the `QML language`_, a declarative language mixed with Javascript.
 The official `QML language reference`_ eplains all core concepts in detail.
-In difference to a regular QML interpreter, Qst analyses the the documents before it executes them and makes additions to the QML run-time environment.
+In difference to a regular QML interpreter, Qst analyses the the documents before it executes them and makes additions to the QML runtime environment.
 It expects a certain structure and enforces some rules.
 The purpose of this document is, to eplain all differences.